MaksimZinovev/my-digital-garden/src/site/notes/git/git commands most used.md

 ```

-## 8. What is the actual size of your  git repository?
+## 8. What is the Actual Size of Your Git Repository?

 ```
 git count-objects -vH